flyteorg/flyte/docs/source/nouns.rst

+.. _nouns:

 Nouns
 ------
-FlyteCTL nouns specify the resource on which the action needs to be performed.
-Example of resources include project, workflow, task, execution.
+Flytectl nouns specify the resource on which the action needs to be performed.
+Examples of resources include project, workflow, task, and execution.

 .. toctree::
     :maxdepth: 1